coyorkdow/closure/README.md

 Closure is header-only.
 To use Closure, simply copy `closure.hpp` and dicectory `closure` into your project.

+## Features

+- Support almost all the methods of `std::function`, except `target_type()` (need RTTI).
+- Support arguments binding, therefore it can replace `std::bind`.
+- It can stores non-copyable object, like `std::unique_ptr`.
+An extra method `copyable()` is provided to check if the object currently stored in a `Closure` instance is copyable.
+If it returns `false`, then trying copy this instance (construct or assign) will get an empty `Closure`.
+- Support small object optimization.
+On x64 machines, any objects of the type which is trivially copyable and `sizeof` not greater than 16 will be stored locally.
+No dynamical memory allocated.
+- Helper function `MakeClosure` can create a closure and deduce its type, you can use `auto` instead of manually writing the `Closure`'s template arguments. `MakeClosure` also supports arguments binding.

 ## Basic Usage

 Use Closure like std::function.
 Store the function pointer or any callable object (include lambda).